-For certain family and medical needs, you are entitled to a total of up to 12 weeks (480 Hours) of unpaid leave during a 12-month period.
+For specific family and medical needs, you are entitled to up to 12 weeks (480 Hours) of unpaid leave during a 12-month period.
 This is covered by the Family and Medical Leave Act (FMLA).

 - It is an entitlement.
-If you satisfy all eligible conditions, you cannot be denied the leave.
+Therefore, you cannot be denied the leave if you satisfy all eligible conditions.

 - It provides job protection.
 When you return to work, you are guaranteed the same position or an "equivalent" job, which means identical to the original job in terms of pay and benefits.

 - You can maintain your health insurance while on leave.